- Users have reported that the Discord app keeps crashing on their computers for unknown reasons.

 Once done, use Discord for several minutes to check if it will still crash unexpectedly.

-Go to the following method below if Discord is still crashing on your computer to address the problem.
+To address the problem, go to the following method below if Discord is still crashing on your computer.

 Fix 3: Run Discord As Administrator